 ImageSpec Attribute Туре OpeneEXR header data or explanation width, height, x, y int dataWindow full_width, int displayWindow full_height, full_x, full_y worldtocamera matrix worldToCamera worldtoscreen matrix worldToScreen worldtoNDC matrix worldToNDC ImageDescription string comments Copyright string owner DateTime string capDate PixelAspectRatio float pixelAspectRatio ExposureTime float expTime FNumber float aperture compression string one of: "none", "rle", "zip", "zips", "piz", "pxr24", "b44", "b44a", "dwaa", or "dwab".
 If the writer receives a re- quest for a compression type it does not recognize or is not supported by the version of OpenEXR on the system, it will use "zip" by de- fault.
 For "dwaa" and "dwab", the dwaCompressionLevel may be optionally appended to the compression name after a colon, like this: "dwaa:200".
-(The default DWA compression value is 45.) textureformat string "Plain Texture" for MIP-mapped OpenEXR files, "CubeFace Environment" or "Latlong Environment" for OpenEXR environment maps.
-Non-environment non-MIP- mapped OpenEXR files will not set this attribute. wrapmodes string wrapmodes FramesPerSecond int[2] Frames per second playback rate (vecsemantics will be marked as RA- TIONAL) captureRate int[2] Frames per second capture rate (vecsemantics will be marked as RA- : TIONAL) smpte:TimeCode int[2] SMPTE time code (vecsemantics will be marked as TIMECODE) smpte:KeyCode int[7] SMPTE key code (vecsemantics will be marked as KEYCODE) openexr:lineOrder string OpenEXR lineOrder attribute: "increasingY", "randomY", or "decreasingY". openexr:roundingmode int the MIPmap rounding mode of the file. openexr:dwaCompression hLlkonante⊥ compression level for dwaa or dwab compression (default: 45.0). other All other attributes will be added to the ImageSpec by their name and apparent type.
+(The default DWA compression value is 45.)
+For "zip" and "zips" compression, a level from 1 to 9 may be ap- pended (the default is "zip:4"), but note that this is only honored when building against OpenEXR 3.1.3 or later. textureformat string "Plain Texture" for MIP-mapped OpenEXR files, "CubeFace Environment" or "Latlong Environment" for OpenEXR environment maps.
+Non-environment non-MIP- mapped OpenEXR files will not set this attribute. wrapmodes string wrapmodes FramesPerSecond int[2] Frames per second playback rate (vecsemantics will be marked as RA- TIONAL) captureRate int[2] Frames per second capture rate (vecsemantics will be marked as RA- TIONAL) smpte:TimeCode int[2] SMPTE time code (vecsemantics will be marked as TIMECODE) smpte:KeyCode int[7] SMPTE key code (vecsemantics will be marked as KEYCODE) openexr:lineOrder string OpenEXR lineOrder attribute: "increasingY", "randomY", or "decreasingY". openexr:roundingmode int the MIPmap rounding mode of the file. openexr:dwaCompression nitkovantel compression level for dwaa or dwab compression (default: 45.0). other All other attributes will be added to the ImageSpec by their name and apparent type.